+- 2.3.1.1 Refiners identified Proceed to Step 2 (2.3.2). - 2.3.1.2 Unable to identify refiners after best efforts Proceed to Step 3 (3.2)

+2.3.2 Second-party assessment on up-stream refiners

-- 2.3.1.1 Refiners identified Proceed to Step 2 (2.3.2). - 2.3.1.2 Unable to identify refiners after best efforts Proceed to Step 3 (3.2) - 2.3.2 Obtain preliminary evidence of the refiner's due diligence to see whether they have identified, or reasonably should have identified red flags in their supply chains.
+Obtain preliminary evidence of the refiner's due diligence to see whether they have identified, or reasonably should have identified red flags in their supply chains.
 All determination of whether refiners have, or reasonably should have, identified red flags in their supply chains should be based on reasonable and good faith efforts of the company relying on evidence generated in Step 1 as well as any additional information (collected through engagement with suppliers and desk research).
 Companies should verify representations of suppliers with external sources of evidence proportional to risk in order to make reasonable determinations.